Zaneham/SLATEC/README.md

 This library is embedded in SciPy, referenced in countless papers, and used in applications ranging from weather prediction to spacecraft trajectories.
 Yet nobody wants to touch it, presumably because doing so requires a working knowledge of FORTRAN 77, a high tolerance for spaghetti code, and the sort of patience normally reserved for bomb disposal technicians.

-So here we are.
+So here I am.
 Someone had to do it.

 ### But Why Not Just Use GSL?

 A fair question.
 The GNU Scientific Library is comprehensive and well-documented.
 It also sits under the GPL licence, which means if you link against it, your code must also be released under GPL.
 This is, to use the technical term, *a bit of a faff* for commercial applications, proprietary research code, or anyone who simply wants to compute a Bessel function without entering into a licensing philosophy debate.

 SLATEC, being a product of the US Government, is **public domain**.
 Use it for whatever you like.
 Print it out and wallpaper your bathroom with it.
-We won't judge.
+I won't judge.

 Also, GSL is fundamentally C with a FORTRAN wig on.
 SLATEC is native Fortran, which means less friction if you're working in a Fortran codebase—and despite rumours to the contrary, rather a lot of scientific computing still is.